arkency/posts/posts/2015-10-24-rolling-back-complex-apps.md

     If you do roll back, then
     no problem.
 Old code can still insert new records and they will have _null_ in the newly added column.
 You don't have to revert the migration.
 The new column can be kept.
 Once you fix your code and deploy it again, it will start using the new column.
-Of course you will have to fill the value of the column for the records created when revision A was deployed for the second time.
+Of course, you will have to fill the value of the column for the records created when revision A was deployed for the second time.
-    But that's managable.
+    But that's manageable.
 * add _not null_ constraint

 Adding a database default is another way to circumvent the problem.
 But that's only posible if the